 The Austrian Highway Act (BStG) was amended in July 2011 as part of the implementation of Directive 2008/96/EC.
 The BStG now specifies road safety inspections, and an expert team with at least one certified road safety expert is required for conducting the road safety assessment.
 The prerequisites and requirements for certification and the areas of responsibility of the certified road safety auditors and road safety inspectors (role and traini ng of the inspectors) are listed in RVS 02.02.35 “Certification of road safety auditors and road safety inspectors”.

-The colour of the toll sticker (vignette) for 2016 is mandarin orange.
+The colour of the toll sticker (vignette) for 2017 is turquoise.
 Since the motorway toll sticker was first introduced in Austria in 1997 there have been sixteen different colours.

 Further informations on the Website of the ASFINAG: Toll sticker

 |type of vehicles||period of one year||period of 2 months||period of 10 days|

 |motorbikes||34,40 Euro||13,00 Euro||5,10 Euro|